KalilDev/dotfiles/readme.md

 # KalilDev's dotfiles

+## TODO
+* Find an good bluetooth manager
+* Find an good network manager
+* Add screenshots to the readme
+* GTK and Qt themes
+* Icon theme
+* Make an custom rofi theme

 ## Dependencies
-These packages need to be installed for the configuration to work properly.
+These packages need to be installed for the configurations to work properly.

 ### Workflow deps (All optional)
 ```